McKnight Artist Fellowship Logo

 • Creative achievement

-• Sustained contribution to your artistic field and to Minnesota’s arts ecosystem.
+• Sustained contribution to their artistic field and to Minnesota’s arts ecosystem.

 Notification

-The panelists’ decision is final and will be announced in July 2023.
+The panelists’ decision is final and will be announced in March 2024.
 Results will be posted on ACF’s website and applicants will be notified by email.
-After the 2023 McKnight Fellowships for Composers and Visiting Composer Residencies are announced, all applicants will have the opportunity to set up a phone appointment with the Director of Artist Support for comments from the panelists.
+After the 2024 McKnight Composer Fellowships are announced, all applicants will have the opportunity to set up a 15-minute feedback session with an ACF staff member.

 How to Apply